p55t/aws-deepracer-workshops/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab2_Sagemaker/readme.md

 > offered a monthly free tier of 10 hours of Amazon SageMaker training,
 > and 60 simulation units of Amazon RoboMaker (enough to cover 10 hours
 > of training).
 If you go beyond those free tier limits, you will accrue
 > additional costs.
-For more information see the [AWS DeepRacer Pricing
+For more information see the [AWS DeepRacer Pricing page](https://aws.amazon.com/deepracer/pricing/).
-> page].

 Learning Objectives
 -------------------